maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Conclusion

-Distributed systems are part of life working on modern software and it's important we understand the trade offs we make with each decision.
+Distributed systems are part of life working on modern software and it's important we understand the compromises we make with each decision - whether it's added complexity and maintenance, degraded experience or just more expensive there will always be a cost to added resilience.

-- 🛡 Protect resources using caching and queues
+- 🛡 Protect resources where possible
-- ⭐️ Isolate functionality
-- 📈 Allow horizontal scaling where possible, being weary of downstream resources
+- 💡 Be aware of the trade-offs introduced by a pattern
 - 🕵️‍♀️ Ensure the system is observable
 - 🧪 Test knowns and experiment for unknowns
 - 🤓 Learn, improve, repeat